-INNOVANCE Heparin assay: Hybrid calibration improves reliability and efficiency
+INNOVANCE Anti-Xa assay: Single calibration improves reliability and efficiency

-An important new feature of the INNOVANCE® Heparin assay from Siemens Healthcare Diagnostics is that only one reference curve and a universal calibrator set are required for measurement of both UFH and LMWH samples.
+An important feature of the INNOVANCE® Anti-Xa assay from Siemens Healthineers is that only one reference curve and a universal calibrator set are required for measurement of both UFH and LMWH samples.
 The universal calibrator set is traceable to the international reference preparations for both UFH and LMWH.

 Current guidelines and recommendations point to the need for different calibrators for UFH and LMWH.
-However, with the INNOVANCE Heparin assay, equal units of UFH and LMWH correspond to the same measuring signal, i.e., the same absorbance signal is obtained, irrespective of whether 0.5 IU/mL of UFH or LMWH is present in the sample.
-This is made possible by the specific, sophisticated assay conditions of the INNOVANCE Heparin assay, allowing the use of a single calibration curve for samples containing either UFH or LMWH.
+However, with the INNOVANCE Anti-Xa assay, equal units of UFH and LMWH correspond to the same measuring signal, i.e., the same absorbance signal is obtained, irrespective of whether 0.5 IU/mL of UFH or LMWH is present in the sample.
+This is made possible by the specific, sophisticated assay conditions of the INNOVANCE Anti-Xa assay, allowing the use of a single calibration curve for samples containing either UFH or LMWH.

-Note: The guidelines do not include assays that utilize hybrid calibration because no commercial assays with this feature were available at the time the guidelines were established.
+Note: The guidelines do not include assays that utilize single calibration because no commercial assays with this feature were available at the time the guidelines were established.

-Hybrid calibration saves time, eliminates potential errors, and improves patient safety
+Single calibration saves time, eliminates potential errors, and improves patient safety

 In many cases, the lab does not receive information specifying which type of heparin a specific patient is receiving.
-Incorrectly allocating the sample to either a UFH-calibrated or LWMH calibrated heparin assay results in an erroneous heparin concentration, with all the consequences that may arise from such an invalid result.
+Incorrectly allocating the sample to either a UFH-calibrated or LWMH-calibrated heparin assay most likely results in an erroneous heparin concentration, with all the consequences that may arise from such an invalid result.
 To prevent this from happening, labs often spend considerable time and effort to get this important information.

-Now, with the INNOVANCE Heparin assay, heparin samples can be tested immediately, without having to verify which type of heparin the patient is receiving.
+Instead, with the INNOVANCE Anti-Xa assay, heparin samples can be tested immediately, without having to verify which type of heparin the patient is receiving.
 Benefits to the lab include the ability to run fewer heparin assays overall and lower costs for calibration materials, as well as substantial time savings for lab personnel and the ability to deliver heparin test results more quickly.
 But the most important benefit is the improved patient safety that results from eliminating interpretation errors and getting the correct result regardless of which type of heparin is used.